BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 06/04/2019
 ---
 It was beautiful weather outside today!!
 I really love it.
 I played with the Docker today.
 I created Tomcat server image, configured few things and so on.
 Docker is really powerful!

+07/04/2019
+---
+This Sunday was strange.
+Most of my friends went out somewhere, so we couldn't meet up.
+I decided to spent the Sunday at home.
+I had some work to do.
+I started my job stuff at 3 pm and I finished at 10 pm!
+I didn't feel that time, it was really strange.

+08/04/2019
+---
+Today I'll share some of my thoughts.
+Self-discipline is very important in life.
+Thanks to her, we can stick to our plans, grow up (mentally and physically) and we're trustworthy!
+First of all - we don't lie to ourselves.
+For example: you tell yourself that you will go to the gym at least 3 times a week.
+And you did only for 2 weeks...
+You lied yourself!
+Don't do this!
+Stick to your plans.
+And what is important - have a plan!

+09/04/2019
+---
+I don't know why but I hate English classes on my studies.
+My goal for 2019 is to learn English in more advanced level but I hate do that at the University.
+Is it something wrong with me?

+10/04/2019
+---
+It was a good day.
+I wrote simple app in react-native that uses devices sensors.
+I slept approximately 1 hour during the day.
+I went on swimming pool with my cousin.
+Yeahh... definitely a good day ;)

+11/04/2019
+---
+I spent all day at home.
+Tomorrow I have a meeting with the team where we'll discuss what to implement and how.
+This is very important especially to me, because I'm the main developer in the project.
+I've prepared the short presentation which covers what we want to achieve and what is unclear.

+12/04/2019
+---
+As I wrote yesterday, today we had a meeting with the team to discuss new feature.
+It went well.
+It wasn't said clearly but we'll (me especially) work in scrum.
+In next 2 weeks I have to show what is done and what is stil missing.
+I like that idea :)

+13/04/2019
+---
+I think it's a really good routine that I write here every day.
+What if I didn't do it?
+Well..
+I think my English would be on a lower level.
+I really like doing it!